Role of a Privacy Officer

 The FOI Act procedures, criteria and review mechanisms differ in important respects from those under APP 12 and APP 13.
 Chapter 12 and 13 of the APP Guidelines outlines these differences, including when it may be more appropriate to use one Act rather than another.

-You can also read our Access to government information — administrative access resource, for information on when it may be beneficial for agencies to release information outside the formal FOI process, and how agencies can set up an administrative access arrangement.
+You can also read Administrative access, for information on when it may be beneficial for agencies to release information outside the formal FOI process, and how agencies can set up an administrative access arrangement.

 Further information about access to, and correction of, personal information is set out in Chapters 12 and 13 of our APP Guidelines.